 Both of the following images were done using simple light painting techniques.

-Okay now that you have some great fall photos, you need to enhance them, so don’t miss this last step!
+Okay now that you have some great fall photos, you need to enhance them, so don’t miss these last fall photography tips!

 Whether you are new to photo editing or have been doing it a while, make sure you process your best photos to bring out the colors and boost their impact.

 Start with the basics.
 Make sure the subject stands out, and remove any distracting highlights in the background.
 Use the tools in your editing software to bring out the texture and detail in the subject.

 Mastered the basics already?
 Then you’re ready to try something more advanced.